 Market volatility refers to the rate at which the price of an asset, in this case, property, increases or decreases for a set of returns.
 It is commonly associated with the level of risk or uncertainty about the size of changes in a property’s value.
 A higher volatility means that a property’s value can potentially be spread out over a larger range of values.
 This means the price of the property can change dramatically over a short term in either direction.
 A lower volatility indicates that a property’s value does not fluctuate dramatically, but changes at a steady pace over a period of time.

-Lire également : What Are the Ethical Considerations of Artificial Intelligence in Real Estate Transactions?
+A lire également : What Are the Ethical Considerations of Artificial Intelligence in Real Estate Transactions?

 Market volatility can significantly impact your real estate portfolio.
 Particularly, a volatile market can increase the potential risk of investments, leading to the possibility of either making significant gains or incurring substantial losses.